Clicky Skip to Content

 By the way, if you’re interested in How To Preserve Food, check out my article on that.

 If poke is refrigerated correctly (meaning kept at 41 degrees Fahrenheit or lower), it is safe for eating within a certain amount of time.
-It is best to eat the fresh, raw poke on the day it is made, but it will last up to two days in the refrigerator.
-Because poke is raw fish, youare better off eating it on the same day that you buy it and slice it to maximize freshness.
+Eating the fresh, raw poke on the day it is made is best, but it will last up to two days in the refrigerator.
+Because poke is raw fish, you are better off eating it the same day you buy it and slicing it to maximize freshness.

 StorageShelf life